brown2020/heygen-api-demo/README.md

 ### Pages

+- **Avatars Page**:

+  - Allows users to browse, edit, and fetch avatars from the Heygen API.
+  - Displays a list of avatars stored in Firebase and provides options to filter by favorites or fetch new avatars.
+  - Users can mark avatars as favorites, view details, and fetch the latest avatars directly from the API.

+- **Generate Page**:

-- **Generate Page**: The primary interface for generating videos using selected avatars and viewing previously generated videos.
+  - The primary interface for generating videos using selected avatars.
+  - Allows users to input a script and choose from different voice settings (pre-recorded audio, text-to-speech, or silence).
+  - Displays status and error messages during the video generation process, and shows the generated video upon completion.
+  - Provides access to previously generated videos for review.

+- **Profile Page**:
+  - Allows users to enter their API keys for Heygen and ElevenLabs, view their profile details, and manage their account settings.
+  - Displays user authentication data, including email and display name, using Clerk.
+  - Integrates a payment page for purchasing additional credits for video generation.

 ## Deployment